kju4q/vibecoding-cli/README.md

 MIT License – Free to use & modify!

-🚀 Now go build something awesome with Vibecode! 🎨✨
+Now go build something awesome with Vibecode!✨